LotusXvr/Coin-Flipper/README.md

 # CoinFlipper
 This programs flips a coin.

-Thats it.
+It has lots of functionalities and it works flawlessly.